 - 4.7 To address the above, an organisational review of the current service is ongoing to create a new model for service delivery.
-This review is focused on formally incorporating both reactive and planned maintenance, and addressing life safety audit outputs, and the need for extensive contract management.
-The proposed structure, subject to the formal review process, will increase in the in-house team from 29 to circa 55 employees by ceasing the use of external support and using the funding to pay for this to create more internal jobs.
-An interim structure is in place, pending the final review, which includes acting up and secondment arrangements, agency staff and use of framework contracts. - 4.8 The service has faced significant recruitment challenges, and this continues to be the biggest risk identified in preparing for the organisational review.
-An overview of the proposed changes are as follows: - 4.8.1 Contract Management nine new roles covering governance, financial control, planning and performance to ensure delivery of contract deliverables with transparency and control.
-It also includes a planning team, which not only considers hard services works access across the estate buildings, but also access needs within the wider Place directorate, including asset surveying and asset management works, ensuring a co-ordinated and aligned approach with stakeholders; - 4.8.2 Life Safety five new roles (plus four new roles in 2021 for delivery of a water quality service to Housing Services).
+This review is focused on formally incorporating both reactive and planned maintenance, addressing life safety audit outputs, and the need for extensive contract management.
+The proposed structure, subject to the formal review process, will increase in the in-house team from 29 to circa 55 employees by ceasing the use of external support and using the funding to create more internal jobs.
+An interim structure is in place, pending the completion of the organisational review, which includes acting up and secondment arrangements, agency staff and use of framework contracts. - 4.8 An overview of the proposed changes are as follows: - 4.8.1 Contract Management nine new roles are proposed, covering governance, financial control, planning and performance to ensure delivery of contract deliverables with transparency and control.
+It also includes a planning team, which not only considers hard FM services work access across the estate buildings, but also access needs within the wider Place directorate (including asset surveying and asset management works) ensuring a co-ordinated and aligned approach with stakeholders; - 4.8.2 Life Safety five new roles (in addition to four new roles created in 2021 for delivery of a water quality service to Housing Services).
 The Council's fire, asbestos and water teams will all see increased resource levels as per previous internal audit recommendations; and

 - 4.8.3 Operational 12 new roles across fabric, engineering and controls services.
-This will meet the demands of an expanding and complex estate and represents clear alignment to the contract structure in relation to statutory/planned activities, repair works and minor works projects. - 4.9 The procurement of the current contract delivery model was undertaken to ensure best value.
+This will meet the demands of an expanding and complex estate and represents clear alignment to the contract structure in relation to statutory/planned activities, repair works and minor works projects. - 4.9 The service has faced significant recruitment challenges, and this continues to be the biggest risk identified in preparing for the organisational review. - 4.10 The procurement of the current contract delivery model was undertaken to ensure best value.
 However, there are further opportunities for change which officers are exploring which could further increase the potential use of in-house resources.

-These include: - 4.9.1 Janitorial Service (Facilities Technicians): As part of the Hard Services operating model, technicians will continue to be upskilled to provide front line health and safety checks and minor repairs thus reducing the need for contractor support.
-Critical spares such as light bulbs, filters etc are being purchased and stored locally in support, to minimise disruption and Health and Safety (H&S) risks; and - 4.9.2 Building Energy Management Systems (BEMS): The Council's heating, ventilation and air conditioning is managed in most instances via a BEMS.
+These include: - 4.10.1 Janitorial Service (Facilities Technicians): As part of the Hard FM services operating model, technicians will continue to be upskilled to provide front line health and safety checks and minor repairs thus reducing the need for contractor support.
+Critical spares such as light bulbs, filters etc are being purchased and stored locally to minimise disruption and Health and Safety (H&S) risks; and - 4.10.2 Building Energy Management Systems (BEMS): The Council's heating, ventilation and air conditioning is managed in most instances via a BEMS.
 This consists of sensors and local controls connected to a central front-end management system.
-For many years the management of the data within these systems and the upkeep of them has been fully outsourced.
-The repair and maintenance of these systems is highly specialist and is included within the current contractor role, particularly as the requirements are seasonal and are critical in times of defects in cold weather etc. However, it is proposed that the current BEMS monitoring and Helpdesk including data management is brought in house (in 2023 once internal resources in place) to allow a holistic energy management service supplemented by information from the 3,000+ CO2/Heating/Humidity sensors installed in teaching spaces over 2022.
+The repair and maintenance of these systems is highly specialist and is included within the current contractor role (this had previously been delivered by external contractors), particularly as the requirements are seasonal and are critical in times of defects in cold weather etc. However, it is proposed that the current BEMS monitoring and Helpdesk (including data management) is brought in-house (in 2023 once internal resources in place) to allow a holistic energy management service supplemented by information from the 3,000+ CO2/Heating/Humidity sensors installed in teaching spaces over 2022.
 This will also support the Council in managing energy demand reduction to achieve its zero carbon targets.